Turn a Negative Comment into Something Positive

 I think its safe to say that everyone likes to be complimented.
 It makes us feel good.
 You would be hard pressed to find someone complaining or stressed out over a nice thing someone said.
 We like to feel good.
 The opposite also is true.
 We do not like to feel bad.
 When people say bad things about us or something we did, it can make us feel bad.
 Then often comes stress and obsessing.
 Then we just feel worse.
 Why is it that so many people give so much power to mean people and their negative comments?
 We need to take the power away from the negative and turn it into something positive - a experience of learning and personal growth.

 What is so negative anyway?

-Consider every comment to have three parts.
-What was said.
-Who said it.
-Why they said it.
-These three parts each have a role in dictating how the comment makes you feel.
-Generally this is somewhere along the spectrum of mildly annoyed to downright devastated.
-By understanding these three parts, and their effect on you, you can take control and turn things into something positive.
+Consider every comment to have three parts - Who, What, and Why.
+Each part has a role in dictating how the comment makes you feel.
+Generally, somewhere along the spectrum of mildly annoyed to downright devastated.
+By understanding these three parts, and how they effect you, you can take control and turn things into something positive.

 Who Said it

 Was it a complete stranger?
 Co-worker?
 Family member?
 Best friend?
 This can make a huge difference in how you perceive what was said.